 Research and development at public power utilities is an essential investment, and utilities can take a leadership role by pursuing cutting-edge technology and innovation as an integral part of energy delivery.

-Utilities can invest in research and development by being a member of a utility-specific research program, such as the Electric Power Research Institute (EPRI) and/or the Association's Demonstration of Energy and Efficiency Developments (DEED).
-Another mechanism would be a utility's direct participation in R&D, which may include applying for grants and/or scholarships or implementing research and development.
+- Participation: A utility can participate directly in R&D locally or nationally by applying for grants and/or scholarships or supporting, conducting, and/or implementing research and development projects. - Investment: A utility can invest in research and development by being a member of a national utility-specific research program, such as the Electric Power Research Institute (EPRI) and/or the Association's Demonstration of Energy and Efficiency Developments (DEED).

 Through research, development, and demonstration of new ideas, utilities can increase efficiency, reduce costs, investigate new and better technologies and services, and improve processes and practices to better serve customers.
 For more information on various research and development programs, visit the following websites:

 - DEED

 - EPRI

-- The Department of Energy(DOE)
+- The Department of Energy (DOE)

-- Environmental Protection Agency(EPA)
+- Environmental Protection Agency (EPA)